replicatedhq/replicated-field-labs/instruqt/support-cli/03-collect-support-bundle/assignment.md

 ### 2. Support Bundle Collection

-In the KotsAdm UI, navigate to the Troubleshoot tab and select *Analyze support-cli track*
+In the Admin Console UI, navigate to the Troubleshoot tab and select *Analyze support-cli track*

 ![supportcli-kotsadm-supbundle1](../assets/supportcli-kotsadm-supbundle1.png)